KubeCon + CloudNativeCon North America

 I am a sandbox project graduating to incubating before the event.
 Can I participate in PR Support?

 If you’re graduating to incubating before the event, the CNCF team will reach out to you when your project passes the TOC vote.
 We’ll be able to provide support and details at that time.
+Please note that projects have until four weeks before the event to qualify for the benefits associated with the next level of project maturity.

 Who should I contact with further questions?